10 Things That Can Sabotage Your Health

-While a healthy diet can go a long way toward losing weight, alleviating symptoms of chronic health problems, and just generally making you feel better, it’s not a cure-all and it’s not the only lifestyle factor that impacts our health.
-If you’ve been eating well for a while now and aren’t seeing results, there are several things that may be sabotaging your healthy diet.
+While a healthy, balanced diet can go a long way toward alleviating symptoms of certain chronic health problems and just generally making you feel better, it’s not a cure-all and it’s not the only lifestyle factor that impacts our health.
+If you’ve been eating well for a while now and just aren’t seeing the results you hoped for, there are a few other lifestyle factors you can consider addressing.

 1. Sleep

 Everyone needs a good night’s sleep.
-You’ve probably felt the effects of a poor sleep at some point in your life: Grumpiness, sugar cravings, depression, poor cognitive function, and, of course, tiredness.
-Just one night of bad sleep can throw our bodies out of whack.
-Two or three will have a negative effect on our digestion, libido, blood sugar, blood pressure, mental health… pretty much everything.
-It may not be the most exciting thing in the world, but prioritizing sleep is a must for anyone that wants to live a long, healthy life.
+You’ve probably felt the effects of poor sleep at some point in your life: Irritability, sugar cravings, depression, poor cognitive function, and, of course, tiredness.
+Just one night of bad sleep can throw our bodies out of whack, and “catching up” with a nap or extra-long sleep the next night isn’t really how sleep works.
+Two or three bad nights will have a negative effect on digestion, libido, blood sugar, blood pressure, mental health… pretty much everything.
+It may not be the most exciting thing in the world, but prioritizing sleep is a must.
+While it’s not always easy or even possible, try to get around 8 uninterrupted hours every night.
+I personally feel best with at least 9 hours of sleep, with a good hour of quiet alone time on either end to wind down and wake up with.

 2. Stress

 You know how being stressed out can ruin even good news?
-How it can make your favorite music sound grating or your favorite shows unwatchable?
+How it can make your favorite music sound grating or your beloved, adorable, perfect pet annoying?
 Stress does the same thing to your healthy lifestyle.
 If your body is in a constant state of fear, anxiety, and agitation, your healthy food probably isn’t digesting very well and all that extra cortisol is going to ruin your sleep.
-Stress management is a vital part of living well in today’s hectic world.
+Although it can be difficult, stress management is a vital part of living well in today’s hectic world.
+Try to reduce your mental and physical burdens as much as possible, either by reducing your exposure to them or asking for help.

 3. Exercise

 Most of us probably don’t get enough exercise, but too much can be bad, too.
-Most experts recommend at least 30 minutes of motion a day, whether it’s walking, swimming, dancing, running, or lifting weights.
+Most experts recommend at least 30 minutes of motion a day, whether it’s walking, swimming, dancing, running, biking, lifting weights, or whatever else gets your heart rate up.
 This is in addition to any other movement you might do every day (your body has probably gotten used to climbing the stairs up to your apartment after two years, so no, that doesn’t count).
 You should feel comfortably tired after a workout, not exhausted to the point of collapsing, and if you notice that you have diarrhea after every run or fewer periods than you did before you started exercising, you might need to dial it back.
-Like diet, exercise takes some tinkering with to find the right one and the right amount for you.
+Like diet, exercise takes some tinkering to find the right one and the right amount for you.

 4. Not Enough Veggies

 We all know what not to eat when we set out to “get healthy”.
 Cutting sugar, simple carbs, and processed foods might seem daunting, but we accept going in that it’s all part of the plan.
+It’s what we’ve heard our whole lives to avoid.
 What we often don’t realize is that we need to replace those foods with vegetables, not “healthier” versions of the same thing.
 My Celiac diagnosis was my wake-up call here.
-While it’s nice that we can get gluten-free bread and pasta and continue eating our usual meals, the ingredients in those items aren’t healthy, either.
-When I went gluten-free and didn’t feel any better, I took a second look at what I was eating and realized my diet hadn’t actually changed that much.
-I was still eating a lot of carbs… and hardly any veggies.
-Once I started eating the recommended 9 cups a day, I was amazed at how much better I felt.
+While it’s nice that we can get gluten-free bread and pasta and continue eating our usual meals, the ingredients in those items often cross-react for me.
+I was gluten free but still felt like I was eating gluten.
+Once I started using veggies as the bulk of my meals instead, I was amazed at how much better I felt.
+Don’t forget to eat nutrient-dense stuff!

 5. Too Much Meat

 There’s a misconception that diets like Paleo and the autoimmune protocol are all about meat.
 Beef and bacon all day, baby!
 But that’s not how it actually works.
-Meat should take up about 1/4 of your plate, with–you guessed it–a variety of veggies making up the rest.
-And of the meat you do eat, omega-3-rich seafood should comprise the bulk.
-Swap that bacon for some salmon!
+Meat should take up about 1/4 of your plate, with–you guessed it–a variety of veggies and maybe a little bit of fruit making up the rest.
+And of the meat you do eat, omega-3-rich seafood or nutrient-dense organ meats should comprise the bulk… not bacon.

 6. Not Planning Ahead